MPES project management in the healthcare environment

 - Microorganisms and food HACCP method

-Number of hours: 50 - Presential teaching - CM: 18h - TD: 8h - TP: 24h
+Number of hours: 50 – Face-to-face teaching – Lectures: 18 hours – Tutorials: 8 hours – Practical work: 24 hours

-TU PAM1PROJ - PROJECT
+TU – PROJECT

 - Develop writing and oral presentation skills

-- Practical application of regulations (air contamination)
+- Practical application of regulations (air pollution)

 - CV and cover letter workshop